WordPress is one of the most popular content management systems (CMS), known for its flexibility and ease of use.

 Make sure Apache has access to the WordPress files:

-Now, open your web browser and access the IP address of your Raspberry Pi.
+Now, open your web browser and access your Raspberry Pi’s IP address.
 You should see the WordPress installation page.
 Follow the instructions to set up your site, including:

-• Configuring the site name, admin user, password, and email.
+- Configuring the site name, administrator user, password, and email.

-Once you complete the installation, you will be able to access the WordPress admin panel at:
+Once you complete the installation, you can access the WordPress administration panel via:

-Log in with the username and password you created during the setup.
+Log in with the username and password you created during setup.